rustacean-station/rustacean-station.org/_episodes/interviews/2023-01-27-maxwell-flitton.md

 - [@24:02] - Maxwell's thoughts and motivation for publishing more books
 - [@32:44] - Rust community
 - [@35:19] - Rust innovations happening in London
-- [@36:22] - Where to purchase the Rust Web Programming
+- [@36:22] - Where to purchase the Rust Web Programming book
 - [@40:14] - What to expect for the upcoming book editions
 - [@43:48] - Parting thoughts